joelkuiper/schema-bridge/README.md

 This preserves structure without forcing you to predefine schemas.

-### Concepts and controlled vocabularies

-Fields marked as concepts are represented as `skos:Concept` nodes and linked to the subject.

-If the source provides a URI, it is preserved and linked using `owl:sameAs`.

-This allows controlled vocabularies to be carried through the pipeline without special handling downstream.

 ### Querying and export

 Because the canonical graph is flat and stable, SPARQL queries are simple and reusable.